 I don’t encourage people to buy more things, especially things they don’t need.
-But it’s the holiday season, and if you are going to shop during this time of year for friends, loved ones, or even yourself, you’re better off buying things that are meant to get them out there experiencing the world with things that you’ll enjoy for years to come and memories you’ll cherish even longer.
+But if you’re looking for a gift for friends or family (or even yourself), you’re better off buying things that are meant to get them out there experiencing the world with things that you’ll enjoy for years to come and memories you’ll cherish even longer.

 I myself have spent a LOT of money on outdoor gear, but I always make sure to buy the best thing I can afford and, most importantly, I make sure to use it.
 None of it is going to do you much good sitting in the garage… Get out there and do things.